swaroopg92/penpa-edit/README.md

 ### Tab
 * This is tab selector button.
-* User can now select which modes/sub-modes they wan't to rotate when pressing TAB key.
+* User can now select which modes/sub-modes they wan't to rotate when pressing TAB/Enter key.
 	* There is search option available.
 	* Search is case-insensitive.
 * Default selection is "Surface" + "Number Normal".
+* Then you can either press Tab or Enter (closer to the numpad) to rotate between the selected modes.

 ### Move
 * You can move numbers and symbols by dragging.
 Originally, you cannot move to a square with a number or sign.